nofrills-io/empress/empress_core/module_doc.md

 }
 ```

+Alternatively, if you prefer to have models with mutable properties, then you should use
+[io.nofrills.empress.MutableEmpress] interface.

-_Note_: Instead of implementing [io.nofrills.empress.Empress] interface,
+_Note_: Instead of implementing an interface,
 you can also use an [Empress DSL][io.nofrills.empress.builder] builder function.

-Once you have defined your [io.nofrills.empress.Empress], you need a way to run it.
+Once you have defined your [io.nofrills.empress.Empress] / [io.nofrills.empress.MutableEmpress],
+you need a way to run it.
 If you want to use it with __Android__ activity or fragment, refer to [io.nofrills.empress.android].

 Otherwise, for standalone usage (e.g. in a unit test)
-you should use [io.nofrills.empress.backend.EmpressBackend] like below:
+you should use [io.nofrills.empress.backend.EmpressBackend] or [io.nofrills.empress.backend.MutableEmpressBackend] like below:

 ```kotlin
 val empress = MyEmpress()